The 7501s: The TED Developer Prototype, 116, 116 Portable, Book 116, 232, 264, Canadian Plus/4, 364

 One interesting thing is the cursor controls; on the 116, they are linked together into a angular diamond that works like a disc controller, very neat in theory but positively maddening in practice.

 By the way, it is definitely possible to build an NTSC 116.
 Because the TED chip is not intrinsically PAL or NTSC, simply replacing the crystal and Kernal ROM is sufficient.
-(Where you would actually get an NTSC 116 Kernal ROM is a more pressing issue, but an NTSC 16 Kernal ROM should do just fine.)
+(Where you would actually get an NTSC 116 Kernal ROM is a more pressing issue, but an NTSC 16 Kernal ROM will do just fine.)
 This also applies to any of the 264s, including the 16 and Plus/4.
 In fact, Ray Castaldo was able to create an NTSC machine doing just that, using a 14.x MHz crystal; this is the machine that yours truly presently owns now and exhibited at Vintage Computer Festival 7.
 Only Dave Haynie's original prototype, which Ray also owns and is displayed above, was truly manufactured as an NTSC system; his unit, obviously, was purely for testing and had no FCC clearance.
 Interestingly, Bill Degnan notes that there are unused holes on the 116 motherboard which closely fit a standard C64 NTSC crystal.